-SAMAYA EDUCATION has provided quality education in traditional Asian Medicine, contemplative practice and yoga for over a decade.
+We ha provided quality education in traditional Asian Medicine, contemplative practice and yoga for over a decade.
 We have hosted clinicians, researchers, mindbody and wellness experts and traditional healers.
 Through live and online seminars, retreats and teaching events we have served diverse communities.
 We continue to promote secular and traditional Buddhist and yogic practice, but now focus upon interdisciplinary work, bridging the contemplative neuroscience, psychotherapy, traditional healing arts and academic and scholarly research.

 STAY TUNED!
 We are in the process of developing an auxiliary site for those interested in our CONTEMPLATIVE MEDICINE and HEALING TRAININGS.

 James will be teaching/assisting and offering webinars on the "Breath Practices, Pranayama and Subtle energy in meditation" and other related coursework.